 She started writing very young.
 At high school she wrote some pieces for the puppet theatre.
 One of the characters she created became later one of the main heroes of the Athens Puppet Theatre "Barba Mytoussis".
 She continued writing by publishing a series of short stories in Neaniki Foni (Young Voice), a magazine for young people directed by a team of intellectuals of that time.
 She kept writing short stories and novelettes during the years of her stay in the Soviet Union that were occasionally published in literary magazines in Greece.

-She married to the theatre play writer Giorgos Sevastikoglou (died in 1991) and had two children.
+She married to the theatre play writer Giorgos Sevastikoglou (died in 1991) and had two children, Irini and Petros.
 Since the years of the German occupation in Greece during Second World War, she has fought actively for freedom, social justice and democracy, being part of the left wing movement.
 She has suffered a lot for her involvement to that cause.
 From 1954 to 1964 she lived as a political refugee in the Soviet Union.
 In 1964 she returned with her family in Greece, but in 1967 they had to leave again, this time to Paris, chased by the dictatorship.
-She returned after the reconstitution of the parliamentary republic in 1974 and lives ever since in Athens.
+She returned after the reconstitution of the parliamentary republic in 1974 and lived ever since in Athens.

 Wildcat under glass, her first novel, has been a milestone for Greek children's literature.
-Almost fifty years after its first publication, it is now considered a classic book of the international literature for children.
+More than fifty years after its first publication, it is now considered a classic book of the international literature for children.

 Alki Zei's entire work is translated in various languages around the world.
 She has also translated books for children from French, Italian and Russian, among which Gianni Rodari's and Vera Panova's works.